scottishgovernment/tradingnation.mygov.scot/pages/sectors/science.md

 ---
 layout: default
-title:  "Science"
+title:  "Life and chemical sciences"
 category: sectors
-index: 4
+index: 5
 frontpage: yes
 parent: sectors
 permalink: /sectors/science/
-prev: { title: "Financial and business services", url: "/sectors/financial-and-business/"}
+prev: { title: "Food and drink", url: "/sectors/food-and-drink/"}
-next: { title: "Engineering", url: "/sectors/engineering/"}
+next: { title: "Technology, digital and media", url: "/sectors/technology/"}
 ---

 ![An image of test tubes depicting the life and chemical sciences sector](/assets/images/sector_photography/life-and-chemical-sciences.jpg)

-In 2017, life sciences made up **4.8%** of Scotland’s international exports (£1.57 billion).
-It also made up **0.7%** of its UK exports (£360 million).
+In 2017, life sciences made up 4.8% of Scotland’s international exports (£1.57 billion).
+It also made up 0.7% of its UK exports (£360 million).

-Chemical sciences made up **9.7%** of Scotland’s international exports (£3.2 billion).
-It also made up **2.7%** of its UK exports (£1.3 billion).
+Chemical sciences made up 9.7% of Scotland’s international exports (£3.2 billion).
+It also made up 2.7% of its UK exports (£1.3 billion).

 Life sciences covers the manufacture of: